A real story of HOPE for millions with Psoriasis – Dubai

 One allergen is cleared per visit.
 Each individual has a different genetic makeup and health history so the number of sessions required varies from one individual to another.
 For some people, allergens are cleared immediately however, for others it may take many sessions to accomplish the desired results.

 Some people might raise their eyebrows and ask, “Can you really eliminate my Psoriasis?”
 NAET answers with a resounding “YES!”

 NAET success stories

 I suffered from psoriasis and joint pains for seven years.
 My skin completely cleared up after I was treated by Dr. Devi for calcium mix, cheese mix, chocolate, and vitamin F (fatty acids).

 Psoriasis completely disappeared after NAET

-Since the NAET treatments i received last December, the psoriasis that had been plaguing me for almost a year has has almost completely disappeared. i have only a few itchy areas on my scalp and two small persistent areas of redness on my right cheek. this is down from total body involvement in december.
-I did and still do use other complimentary medical modalities such as: maintaining an alkaline diet, colonic irrigation, regular medication, exercise, and massage.
-I must say however, that i experienced the most dramatic reduction in symptoms after NAET Treatments.
-I have continued to use only the products that i cleared with NAET desensitisation.
-The relief i have experienced is tremendous.
-Judging from other psoriasis suffers i have met, my recovery is unusual in that i continue to improve with no flare-ups to date.
+Since the NAET treatments I received last December, psoriasis that had been plaguing me for almost a year has almost completely disappeared.
+I have only a few itchy areas on my scalp and two small persistent areas of redness on my right cheek. this is down from total body involvement in December.
+I did and still do use other complementary medical modalities such as: maintaining an alkaline diet, colonic irrigation, regular medication, exercise, and massage.
+I must say, however, that I experienced the most dramatic reduction in symptoms after NAET Treatments.
+I have continued to use only the products that I cleared with NAET desensitization.
+The relief I have experienced is tremendous.
+Judging from other psoriasis suffers I have met, my recovery is unusual in that I continue to improve with no flare-ups to date.

 -Judy and Ken Nelson, Oregon, U.S.A.